jplayer/react-jPlayer/README.md

   Audio, FullScreen, Mute, Play, PlayBar,
   VolumeBar, Duration, CurrentTime, BrowserUnsupported, } from 'react-jplayer';

+/* Our [stateless](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components) jPlayer component.
+This function holds everything to do with the jPlayer components.
+If you wanted a video player instead, you could just replace `<Audio />` with `<Video />` and provide a video src instead of an audio src as the first element in the options.media.sources. */

 const AudioPlayer = () => (
   <JPlayer className="jp-sleek">